 Watch the entire International Women's Day 2019 event with The Duchess of Sussex in the video above.
 During the discussion, CAMFED Patron Julia Gillard discussed the benefits of gender equality for both women and men.
 And she was clear on the importance of CAMFED's model of supporting young women into leadership positions after school: “It starts with educating a girl, and it ends up with women having fair representation in leadership.”
 (Video: The Queen's Commonwealth Trust)

 “This is such an unprecedented and incredible opportunity, but we cannot do this alone.
-We welcome others – all of you – to join with the Campaign for Female Education on this extraordinary journey.”
-Angeline Murimirwa, founding CAMA member and CAMFED’s Executive Director in Africa
+We welcome others – all of you – to join with CAMFED on this extraordinary journey.”
+Angeline Murimirwa, founding CAMFED Association member and CAMFED’s Executive Director in Africa

-A known champion of girls’ education, The Duchess today praised the ‘remarkable’ work of CAMA and CAMFED, while Nicola Brentnall, CEO of The Queen’s Commonwealth Trust, observed that every day at The Queen’s Commonwealth Trust is International Women’s Day.
+A known champion of girls’ education, The Duchess today praised the ‘remarkable’ work of the CAMFED Association, while Nicola Brentnall, CEO of The Queen’s Commonwealth Trust, observed that every day at The Queen’s Commonwealth Trust is International Women’s Day.

 "We chose to partner with CAMA because when the stakes are this high we want to work with the very best people - and believe me, CAMA is absolutely the best partner that we could ever dream of working with." - Nicola Brentnall, CEO, The Queen's Commonwealth Trust